faical-allou/grabchallenge/README.md

 `pip install -r requirements.txt`

-2) retrain the networks for the duration given (note the option -f that means to retrain the entire set with default values):
+2) retrain the pretrained networks with the new data (note the option -f that means to retrain with default values):

 `python train.py -f`